fxjs-modules/orm/Readme.md

 var John = Person.getSync(123);
 var friends = John.getFriendsSync();
-// assumes rate is another column on table person_friends
+// assumes rate is another column on collection person_friends
 // you can access it by going to friends[N].extra.rate
 ```